rmachielse/ember-cli-mobile-chrome-apps/README.md

   It will generate a `ProjectName.zip` and a signed `ProjectName.crx` file in `external/chrome`.
   You can specify the key using the `--key` argument.
 If no key exists it will be automatically generated.
   The command will also build your ember cli project (you can skip this using `--skip-build` or change the build environment using `--environment`).

+During development you don't have to build your project all the time, you can just go to `chrome://extensions` with chrome and click 'Load unpacked extension'.
+Then choose the `external/chrome` folder and you'll see the app appear in chrome.

 ### Cordova